dalibo/blog/_posts/2016-04-06-Ora2Pg_data_export_improvement.md

         open_sync                         11160.430 ops/sec      90 usecs/op
 ```

-we will not import data into PostgreSQL.
+We will not import data into PostgreSQL.
 Also note that Oracle, Ora2Pg and
 output files are on the same server and same disks, this is clearly not the
 best architecture to migrate at full speed but we just want a preview of the
 speed improvement.